danblevins/heroku-setup-script/README.md

-# ☁️ Heroku Bash Script for Python Flask Apps
+# ☁️ Heroku Script for Python Flask Apps

 ## About this Script